furquanh/dialectic-preference-bias/README.md

 These findings highlight the importance of continued research and improvement in making language models more equitable across different linguistic varieties and dialects.

 ### Notes
+- First is to finalize dataset.
+- For the whole dataset, reproduce the AAAI paper output.
+- Try performing these experiments:
   - For example, what words specifically cause higher bad sentiment in AAE?
   - Analysis of what tweets fall to neutral and negative when converted to AAE ( and if the reverse also happens when translated to AAE).
   - A good quantitative and qualitative analysis.
   - Topic modelling on the tweets and then analyzing each topic/cluster.
   - If possible, write a social impact analysis highlighting the impact on society (one crisp paragraph).
+- Looking at other paper that are close to our benchmark idea.